-Like everyone in our community, United Way Kingston, Frontenac, Lennox & Addington has been monitoring the evolving global and local impact of COVID 19.
+Like everyone in our community, United Way Kingston, Frontenac, Lennox & Addington has been addressing the local impact of COVID 19.

 As we collectively and proactively look at the ever changing situation on the ground, United Way KFL&A continues to work with our frontline agencies to ensure our community is able to serve all residents, especially those who are particularly vulnerable.